"Physical fitness is the first requisite of happiness" - Joseph Pilates

 These 8 key principles are essential ingredients in a high quality full-bodied Pilates workout.
 The Pilates method has always emphasised quality over quantity, and you will find that, unlike many systems of exercise, Pilates does not include constant repetitions of each movement.
 Instead, the flow of doing each exercise fully, and the with precision in which they’re performed yields significant results in a shorter time than one would ever imagine.

-Since founding Defined Pilates and Wellness I have created my timetable of weekly classes offering a variety of Pilates based movement classes which I feel benefit the body in the best possible way.
+Since founding Defined Pilates and Wellness Charlotte has created a timetable of weekly classes offering a variety of Pilates based movement classes which are designed to benefit the body in the best possible way.